Concerts are held outdoors on the grass, or inside the hall. The normal inside limit is 150, outside > 350 (45 and 175 respectively for COVID).

 Add into the mix that the hall definitely has a better atmosphere when it’s close to capacity – the ‘buzz’ is palpable.

-- Very unusually for a venue of its type, UL provides a lot of tables for concerts
+- Unusually for a venue of its type, UL aims to provide tables for concerts

 - The tables are enjoyed by most people and are a strong tradition in the hall